 PLEASE INTRODUCE US TO DUNEDIN AND THE OTAGO PENINSULA.

 They already had a business in Dunedin running a backpacker hostel.
 So visitors would come here by bus and stay for a few days, but they had no way of getting to the Otago Peninsula.
-My father, Brian Templeton, always had a keen interest in New Zealand’s native wildlife, so he started bringing some of the backpackers out to view the wildlife and magnificent scenery.
+My father, Brian Templeton, always had a keen interest in the native wildlife of New Zealand, so he started bringing some of the backpackers out to view the wildlife and magnificent scenery.
 The enterprise just grew from there.
-Now it’s been more than 20 years.
+Now it has been more than 20 years.

 AND WHEN DID YOU SIGN UP?

 My training was in telecommunications, and I worked as a technician for 18 years.
-Then in 2002 my father asked me to become a business partner, and I haven’t looked back since.
+Then in 2002 my father asked me to become a business partner, and I have not looked back since.
 My role here varies quite a bit - it can be anything from conservation work to IT.

 HOW DO YOU FIND GUIDES AND OFFICE STAFF?